davidemannone/R-SON/README.md

 Reflection.js
   System.
     Reflection.
-      IncludeUndefined: boolean = false  // set to true if undefined values should be serialized too serialize(obj: any, ...namespaces: string[]): string  // returns JSON serialize(obj: any, callback: (key: string, value: any) => any | void, ...namespaces: string[]): string  // returns JSON deserialize(s: string, ...namespaces: string[]): any  // returns a retyped object
+      serialize(obj: any, ...namespaces: string[]): string  // returns JSON serialize(obj: any, callback: (key: string, value: any) => any | void, ...namespaces: string[]): string  // returns JSON deserialize(s: string, ...namespaces: string[]): any  // returns a retyped object